msgmaxim/loki-gui/README.md

 ### On Windows:

-1. Install [msys2](http://msys2.github.io/), follow the instructions on that page on how to update packages to the latest versions
+1. Install [Msys2](http://msys2.github.io/), follow the instructions on that page on how to update packages to the latest versions

-2. Install Monero dependencies as described in [monero documentation](https://github.com/monero-project/monero) into msys2 environment
+2. Install Loki dependencies as described in [Loki Documentation](https://github.com/loki-project/loki) into msys2 environment
    **As we only build application for x86, install only dependencies for x86 architecture (i686 in package name)**
    ```
    pacman -S mingw-w64-i686-toolchain make mingw-w64-i686-cmake mingw-w64-i686-boost mingw-w64-i686-openssl mingw-w64-i686-zeromq mingw-w64-i686-libsodium